ibm-cloud-docs/Backup/exchange-plugin.md

 **Capabilities provided**

-- Ability to back up and restore Microsoft Exchange databases.
+- Ability to back up and restore MS Exchange databases.

 ## Installing the plug-in
 {: #installExchangePlugin}